 - Various partnerships with investors, builders, and other entities are finalized.
 Investors might include REITs (real estate investment trusts), which allow individual buyers to purchase a “share” of a real estate as part of their investment portfolios.

 - Homes are designed and constructed, and community amenities, landscaping, and other key features are also completed.
-For example, in our Lakeside Conroe community in Monroe, that meant incorporating details such as walk-in closets, open-concept living and dining rooms, extra storage, and high-end finishes.
+For example, in our Lakeside Conroe community in Montgomery, that meant incorporating details such as walk-in closets, open-concept living and dining rooms, extra storage, and high-end finishes.

 - The BTR homes are made available to rent, a process often managed by the developer.